You may call me an OUTDOOR CHEF simply because I enjoy cooking outdoors within a wilderness setting.

 Thank goodness!

-No more trees 🌲 to crowd my vision.
+🌲 to crowd my vision.
 Truly, the valleys below were indeed awe-inspiring, but I didn't have the luxury of admiring the scenery.
 Way in the distance I could barely see Chilcotin River.
 All I knew, the Junction Big Horn Sheep Range would have been across the river.
 Relieved to have a bearing, I started to scan the territory.
 It wasn't long before my eyes came across a lonesome dirt logging road on the far side of the mountain.

 I signed deep with relief.